Post permit application

 A permit holder (responsible builder or developer) should first check the planning permit to determine if the proposed development meets a condition or conditions which require a CSMP to be submitted to us for approval.

 Where additional information is required or is not adequate, we may request further detail and a resubmission.
 A fee will be applied for each CSMP resubmission.
-Refer to the fee schedule (pdf, 244KB).
+Refer to Make a payment page.
 Complete this secondary application online:

 Please note, submission of Council CSMP Template is compulsory.